module-federation/aegis/README.md

 - or component independence (i.e. components remain decoupled)

 ## Or distribute your components
-(across a self-forming sevice mesh)
+(across a self-forming service mesh)

 - dynamically and adaptively
 - outside the datacenter and beyond the edge